YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Pre-process the Data Set

 From the previous visualization, one could see that the images are collected in different lighting conditions from different distances and viewing angles.
-To make the classifier more robust against potential deformations, the original traning set is augmented by adding 5 transformed versions, yielding 208,794 samples in total.
+To make the classifier more robust against potential deformations, the original training set is augmented by adding 5 transformed versions, yielding 208,794 samples in total.
 In this study, the following perturbations are randomly applied:
 * Gaussian blur ([0, 0.5] sigma, 50% of samples)
 * Contrast normalization ([0.75, 1.5] ratio)
 * Translation ([-2, 2] pixels)